Windswept (song)

 "Windswept" is a single performed by Bryan Ferry, the lead vocalist for Roxy Music.
 The track is the third and final single from the chart-topping album Boys and Girls which was released in 1985, but unlike the previous singles it did not reach the top 40 in the UK singles chart.

-The track features Mark Knopfler, the guitarist of Dire Straits.
+The track features David Gilmour, the guitarist of Pink Floyd.
 An instrumental version of the track appears as the B-side on the single "Is Your Love Strong Enough?" from the Ridley Scott film Legend (1985).

 The UK version of the single has four tracks, with the 3 B-sides all being outtakes from the album The Bride Stripped Bare (1978); an original track ("Broken Wings") and covers of "Crazy Love" (by Van Morrison) and "Feel the Need" (by Detroit Emeralds).

-The French model Laurence Treil appears in the music video and it was directed by Derek Jarman.
+The French model Laurence Treil appears in the music video directed by Derek Jarman.